 - Misshapen — Is the shape of your ankle not right?
 This isn’t due to swelling, but overall structure.

 - Numbness — If you’ve strained a ligament, you’ll have lots of pain.
 If you have numbness or tingling, it’s probably a fracture.

 - Pain location — If your ankle hurts or is tender to the touch directly over your ankle bone, you probably have a fracture.
 If the pain is in the soft part of your ankle, it’s more likely a strain.

-Is Surgery Required For Ankle Fractures?
+Is Surgery Required for Ankle Fractures?

 If your fractured ankle is stable, meaning the broken bone is not out of place or is just barely out of place, you likely won’t need surgery.
-Dr. Hong is our foot and ankle surgeon at Bone & Joint Specialists, and he will likely perform a stress x-ray to be sure your ankle is stable.
+Dr. Hong is our Merrillville foot and ankle surgeon at Bone & Joint Specialists, and he will likely perform a stress x-ray to be sure your ankle is stable.

 If it is stable, a short cast, a removable brace, or even a high-top tennis shoe could be used.

 If your ankle is unstable, or if the fracture is out of place, it’s likely surgery will be needed.
 Dr. Hong will reposition the bone fragments into their normal alignment.
 They will be held together with special screws and metal plates attached to the outer surface of the bone.
 In more severe fractures, a screw or rod inside the bone may be necessary.